natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 Method ``expect`` returned number 0 as a result of the work.
 This number indicates that a match has been found and that this element with index zero.
-Index appears here because you can transfer a list of strings.
-For example, you can transfer a list with two elements:
+Index appears here because you can pass a list of strings.
+For example, you can pass a list with two elements:

 .. code:: python